At Ontime, we are committed to protecting and respecting your privacy.

 - Third party biller: we will need to share your personal information (including your bill / loan / salary payment / repayment details) with the suppliers or lenders (or similar providers) to which you owe payments (and to which you have agreed to pay through your Ontime account).

 - Your employer (or payroll provider) as is needed to provide our services to you.
 For example, we need to share your national insurance number with the payroll provider to check your eligibility as an employee and to ensure this information matches with eligible employee records.
-We will also need to share other relevant information, such as your (e-money) account details as needed to provide the service.

 - Service providers: we may share your personal information with third party vendors and other service providers that perform services for us or on our behalf, which may include providing mailing, marketing, advertising, fraud prevention, web hosting, payment gateway or analytics services.